mrtonbrian/NeuralNetworkBasics/README.md

 Maybe in the future I'll implement support for things like Convolutional Layers / actually use a linear algebra library (lol!)

 Thanks to [this video](https://www.youtube.com/watch?v=hfMk-kjRv4c) for the basics of neural networks.
+And, thanks to [this article](http://www.code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/) too, for a basic outline of what an DNN architecture looks like!